Kelowna Acupuncture Care

 What is Acupuncture?

-Acupuncture is a Chinese therapy that includes the insertion of very fine, sterile needles underneath the skin into specific points on the body called meridians, which are responsible for the circulation of energy.
+Acupuncture is a Chinese therapy that includes the insertion of very fine, sterile needles underneath the skin into specific points on the body such as meridians.
+Meridians are responsible for the circulation of energy.
 The purpose of acupuncture is to balance one’s overall energy and allow our bodies to become stronger and more effective at dealing with illness or other health conditions while also treating both the symptoms and the root causes of the patient’s illness.

 What does it feel like?